openebs-archive/openebs-docs/docs/installation.md

-<font size="5">Configure Environmental Variable</font>
+<font size="5">Configure with Environment Variables</font>

-Some of the configurations related to cStor Target, default cStor sparse pool, default Storage configuration, Local PV Basepath, etc can be configured as environmental variable in the corresponding deployment specification.
+Some of the configurations related to cStor Target, default cStor sparse pool, default Storage configuration, Local PV Basepath, etc can be configured as variables in the corresponding deployment specification.

 <h4><a class="anchor" aria-hidden="true" id="enable-core-dump"></a>Enable core dump</h4>